Skin Care after Spinal Cord Injury

-Skin care after a spinal cord injury is important because you are at risk for pressure sores.
-A pressure sore is also called a pressure ulcer, bed sore, or decubitus ulcer.
+Skin care after a spinal cord injury is important because you are at risk for pressure injuries.
+A pressure injury is also called a pressure sore, bedsore, wound, or decubitus ulcer.
 They develop when you sit or lie on a bony area for too long.
 Bladder or bowel accidents can make your skin wet and cause the skin to break down more quickly.
 You may not be able to feel a cut or scratch until it becomes a blister or large draining sore.

 How do I care for my skin?

 - Keep your skin clean and dry.
 Inspect your skin completely 2 times each day.
 Use a mirror or ask someone to help you.
 Look at the areas that most easily get sores, such as your foot or heel, hips, or buttocks.
 Shower or bathe often and make sure to clean between the folds of your skin.
 Wash and gently dry your skin as soon as possible after a bowel or bladder accident.
 Change your clothes as soon as possible if they are wet.
 Use lotion on your skin.
 Do not use powder.